 Phone: +39 3474018157

-open from Aprile 10 to December 8: Saturday, Sunday and festivities from 10.00am to 6.00pm; from Monday to Friday open on reservation for groups of minimum 15 people.
+open from May 1 to December 8 on Saturday, Sunday and festivities from 10.00am to 6.00pm on reservation.
+From Monday to Friday open on reservation for groups of minimum 15 people.
 Closed on Monday and from December to February.

 full price euros 5,00; euros 4,00 groups of min.
 15 people, over 65, Card holders; euros 3,00 schools and kids 6-18 years, students of the University of Parma; free entrance: handicapped people and guide, group and school guide, teachers, journalists, kids under 6 years.